octobrian/build2024ghas/lab/build2024-ghas-hol.md

 4. Examine the various errors.

    > The C# remediation will be the easiest because it's in 'our' code.
-The other ones make the remediation is a bit more complex because we need updates from the library provides.
+The other ones make the remediation a bit more complex because we need updates from the library providers.

 You just ran a CodeQL scan using the standard queries which identified vulnerabilities in the app's code as well as libraries used by it.